Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

 First, as shown in the top row of Fig.~\ref{dynamics}, in the absence of Kerr nonlinearity ($g=0$), the NHSE dictates the dynamics.
-Specifically, for a non-Hermiticity parameter \(h = 0.2\) and an initial condition $\psi_{n_x,n_y}(z = 0) = A\,\delta_{n_x,13}\delta_{n_y,13}, $ where \(A\) is the excitation amplitude, the wave function propagates towards the corner (A) of the lattice, as is physically expected.
-In the linear regime, the diffraction is, by default, independent of the excitation amplitude \(A\), unlike the nonlinear case, where its value plays a critical role.
-In particular, as illustrated in the bottom row of Fig.~\ref{dynamics}, for the same initial condition with amplitude \(A=4\), the wavefunction remains self-trapped at its initial position for short propagation distances (\(z < 2\)).
-Then, for $z\gtrsim 2$, the wavefunction splits into two parts: one remains localized at the site of the initial condition, while the other propagates toward corner (A).
-This behavior clearly indicates an antagonism between self-trapping caused by nonlinearity, and the NHSE, caused by the asymmetric couplings.
+Specifically, for a non-Hermiticity parameter \(h = 0.2\) and an initial condition $\psi_{n_x,n_y}(z = 0) = A\,\delta_{n_x,13}\delta_{n_y,13}$, where \(A\) is the excitation amplitude, the wavefunction propagates toward corner (A) of the lattice, as physically expected. {As clearly demonstrated in Fig.~2(d), while the wavefunction shifts toward corner (A), the total optical power $\mathcal{P}_{\text{HN}}= \sum_{n_{x}=1}^{N}\sum_{n_{y}=1}^{N} |\psi_{n_{x},n_{y}}(z)|^2$ increases, consistent with the conservation of the pseudopower $\tilde{\mathcal{P}} = \sum_{n_{x}=1}^{N}\sum_{n_{y}=1}^{N} |\psi_{n_{x},n_{y}}(z)|^2 e^{-2(h_{x}n_{x}+h_{y}n_{y})}$ , since the wavefunction is on average distributed on lattice sites with larger $n_x$, $n_y$.
+Additionally, the optical intensity at the initially excited site, $|\psi_{13,13}|^2$, vanishes for $z>1$}.
+Of course, in the linear regime, diffraction is independent of the excitation amplitude \(A\), unlike the nonlinear case {($|g|=1$)}, where its value plays a crucial role.
+In particular, as illustrated in the bottom row of Fig.~\ref{dynamics}, for the same initial condition, with amplitude \(A=4\), the wavefunction remains self-trapped at the initial-excitation site for short propagation distances (\(z < 2\)).
+For $z \gtrsim 2$, it splits into two distinct parts: one remains localized at the initial position, while the other propagates toward corner (A). {This occurs because, in the Kerr nonlinear case, the optical intensity $|\psi_{13,13}|^2$ exhibits oscillations for $z < 2$ [Fig.~2(h)] and eventually stabilizes at a slightly reduced value compared to its initial one.
+The separated portion of optical power propagates toward the preferential corner and becomes amplified due to the conservation of pseudopower $\mathcal{\tilde{P}}$, as in the linear regime.
+This process results in wavefunction splitting: part of the initial power, slightly less than the original, remains localized near the initial-excitation site, while the rest is amplified as it propagates toward the preferential corner}.
+This behavior clearly indicates an antagonism between self-trapping caused by nonlinearity, and the NHSE, induced by the asymmetric couplings.

-In order to further understand such an effect, we also study the evolution of the wavefunction's mean positions and uncertainties along the \( n_x \) and \( n_y \) directions.
+In order to better understand this interplay, we study the evolution of the wavefunction's mean positions and uncertainties along the \( n_x \) and \( n_y \) directions.
 These are defined by the following general expressions:

 where

 In the above expressions, the notation \(n_{x/y}\) denotes either \(n_x\) or \(n_y\).